dreamking60/d3-start-to-finish-leanpub/manuscript/24 State management.md

 * an object (named `state`) which contains application state
 * a function (named `action`) which modifies `state` and triggers a redraw

 This is a simple pattern but it’s surprisingly powerful.
-It’s by far the pattern I use the most when building interactive data visualizations.
+It’s by far the pattern I use the most when building interactive data visualisations.